Fayetteville pizza chain offering $1000 Valentine’s Day pie

 FAYETTEVILLE, Ark.
-(KNWA) —Eureka Pizza, known for its affordable pies, is offering a $1000 pizza loaded with gold-crusted Kobe beef and other gourmet toppings this Valentine’s Day.
+(KFTA) —Eureka Pizza, known for its affordable pies, is offering a $1000 pizza loaded with gold-crusted Kobe beef and other gourmet toppings this Valentine’s Day.

 The Valentine’s Day Pizza comes topped with 24 Karat gold-crusted Kobe beef, champagne and Madagascar vanilla poached lobster, creme fraiche, camembert cheese, fontina cheese, white truffle and Porcini sauce, goose liver pate meatballs on a saffron, chestnut honey and fleur de sel infused crust.